ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/06-storing-displaying-data.md

 3. Select __Data stream__ and click on the forward arrow in the lower-right.
 4. Select __IoT Hub__ and click on the forward arrow in the lower-right.
 5. Complete the form as follows:
-    - INPUT ALIAS - __DeviceInputStream__
+    - INPUT ALIAS - __DeviceInputStream__.
-    - SUBSCRIPTION - choose your subscription
+    - SUBSCRIPTION - Choose your subscription.
-    - CHOOSE AN IOT HUB - choose the IoT Hub you created earlier
+    - CHOOSE AN IOT HUB - Choose the IoT Hub you created earlier.
-    - IOT HUB SHARED ACCESS POLICY NAME - leave this as the default, which should be _iothubowner_
+    - IOT HUB SHARED ACCESS POLICY NAME - Leave this as the default, which should be _iothubowner_.
-    - IOT HUB CONSUMER GROUP - select _Create a new consumer group_ and name it __AnalyticsConsumerGroup__
+    - IOT HUB CONSUMER GROUP - Select _Create a new consumer group_ and name it __AnalyticsConsumerGroup__.

 6. Click on the forward arrow in the lower-right.
-7. On the _Serialization settings_ form, leave the defaults (Event Serialization Format:JSON and Encoding:UTF8) click on the checkmark in the lower-right.
+7. On the _Serialization settings_ form, leave the defaults.
+(Event Serialization Format:JSON and Encoding:UTF8) Click on the checkmark in the lower-right.

 ![Stream Analytics input definition](/images/asainputform.png)